 Put the crunched up ramen noodles on the broccoli coleslaw right before you add the coleslaw dressing.
 This keeps the noodles crunchy and the salad fresh-tasting.

 We’ve kept the salad, completely mixed up, in the fridge for several days and the broccoli coleslaw still tastes delicious.
 We hope you try the recipe — we know you won’t be disappointed.

 YOU MAY NEED…

-This crunchy Asian coleslaw is a favorite at tailgating parties, family gatherings, and potluck suppers.
-It travels and keeps beautifully.
+This crunchy Asian broccoli coleslaw recipe is a favorite at tailgating parties, family gatherings, and potluck suppers.
+The broccoli slaw travels and keeps beautifully.
 You can make it spicy, sweet, or tart — whatever you like.
-So if you need a salad for a crowd, we can guarantee this broccoli coleslaw salad will be a huge hit.
+So if you need a salad for a crowd, we can guarantee this broccoli slaw salad recipe will be a huge hit.

 If you like this recipe, please consider giving it a five-star rating, it helps others decide whether to try out the recipe.